The Total Release Experience®

 Only a soldier knows what it is like to serve in a conflict.
-Like all those in the service sector the rest of society depend on their bravery and stoicism.
-However the soldiers that have returned from battle to the homeland can find themselves mentally/ physically scarred.
-The transition process back to civilian life can be difficult such that Post Traumatic Stress Disorder becomes the new battle.
+Like all those in the service sector, the rest of society depends on their bravery and stoicism.
+However, the soldiers that have returned from battle to the homeland can find themselves mentally/ physically scarred.
+The transition process back to civilian life can be challenging such that Post Traumatic Stress Disorder becomes a new battle.

-Thousands of soldiers in the UK suffer PTSD, a severe anxiety disorder in which victims suffer experiencing of the original trauma through nightmares or flashbacks.
-Sleep difficulties and anger are synonymous with post traumatic stress.
+Thousands of soldiers in the UK suffer PTSD, a severe anxiety disorder in which victims suffer experiencing the original trauma through nightmares or flashbacks.
+In addition, sleep difficulties and anger are synonymous with post-traumatic stress.

-‘Many fear that admitting to experiencing symptoms of PTSD could harm their careers, cause them to have difficulties with their peers or superiors, or be a stigmatizing admission of an inherent weakness of character.
-PTSD among the military is often seen as a failure, a weakness, an embarrassment, and evidence of an innate deficiency of the right stuff’ (Gupta, 2004).
+‘Many fear that admitting to experiencing symptoms of PTSD could harm their careers, cause them to have difficulties with their peers or superiors, or be a stigmatising admission of the inherent weakness of character.
+PTSD among the military is seen often as a failure, a weakness, an embarrassment, and evidence of an innate deficiency of the right stuff’ (Gupta, 2004).

 PTSD also affects those closest to the sufferer.
-As a result relationships invariably breakdown and the family unit suffers.
+As a result, relationships break down, and the family unit suffers.

-The technique of TRE (Total Release Experience) is a perfect solution for soldiers.
-Dr David Berceli has taught many soldiers worldwide how to release their battle scars and start to live a normal life.
-TRE UK now makes it available in the UK and is having great success helping soldiers recover from symptoms of PTSD where other therapies have failed to bring the release that can only come with a Total Release Experience®.
+The programme is a perfect solution for soldiers.
+Dr David Berceli has taught many soldiers worldwide how to release their battle scars and start to live everyday life.
+TRE UK® now makes it available in the UK and is having great success helping serving soldiers and veterans recover from symptoms of PTSD where other therapies have failed to bring the release that can only come with a Total Release Experience®.
 As one veteran said to me, ‘A soldier can go to battle but should not have to Battle for his whole life.

 The Tale of Two Toms

-‘I had been a long serving soldier and since leaving the army had continued to work as a private security contractor in one conflict zone or another.
-My story is a very typical one, a few close shaves here and there, I had lost some good friends along the way and had seen an unhealthy amount of human carnage.
-Also very typically I believed I had taken it all in my stride, I signed up for it, earned some good money along the way and led what many would consider to be an interesting and varied life, so why should I complain?
+‘I had been a long-serving soldier and, since leaving the army, had continued to work as a private security contractor in one conflict zone or another.
+My story is typical, with a few close shaves here and there.
+I had lost some good friends along the way and had seen an unhealthy amount of human carnage.
+Also, I typically believed I had taken it all in my stride.
+I signed up for it, earned some good money along the way and led what many would consider being an interesting and varied life, so why should I complain?

 But there was clearly a price to pay.
-In my case recurring nightmares, heavy drinking, being highly irritable and perhaps the most damaging of all, I had a disturbing sense of guilt that hung over me like a dark cloud.
+In my case, recurring nightmares, heavy drinking, being highly irritable and perhaps the most damaging of all, I had a disturbing sense of guilt that hung over me like a dark cloud.
 I must stress this guilt was about nothing that I could specify.
 I had served with distinction in the military and had a sound reputation in civilian circles.
-I believed I had always operated in a moral and ethical manner, and prided myself on being the protector, not the assassin.
+I believed I had always operated morally and ethically and prided myself on being the protector, not the assassin.

-Purely by chance I came across TRE.
+Purely by chance, I came across TRE.
 There was something about its simple approach that resonated with me.
-No re-living events, no long term processes, no drugs, just some key exercises and you get a tool for life.
+No re-living events, no long term processes, no drugs, a simple process, and you get a tool for life.
 It all seemed too good to be true.
-I’m a bit of a sceptic and not a believer in ‘The Panacea’, but the idea that the body and mind heals itself if allowed to has always been a concept I could relate to and something I’d had personal experience of.
+I’m a bit of a sceptic and not a believer in ‘The Panacea’, but the idea that the body and mind heal themselves if allowed to has always been a concept I could relate to and something I’d had personal experience of.

-Also by chance I had recently moved to an area where one of only two practitioners in the UK was delivering the program.
+Also, by chance, I had recently moved to an area where one of only two practitioners in the UK was delivering the program.
 Given the relatively small cost, I thought it would have been madness not to give it a try.
-So a little apprehensive I turned up at my first session with Caroline Purvey and I am so very glad I did.
+So a little apprehensive, I turned up at my first session with Caroline Purvey, and I am so very glad that I did.